Brighton and Hove Psychotherapy will be starting a small therapeutic group on 15th January 2015.

 - The recreation of past patterns that can be safely worked through

-- Practicing and experimenting with new behaviours and ways of being
+- Practising and experimenting with new behaviours and ways of being

 - Receiving constructive therapeutic interventions from the group psychotherapist